Sardelkaadelka/TypeScriptTemplate/README.md

   replace `[YourProjectName]` with the name of your project.

-* Open the newly created folder.
+* Open the newly created folder and start working on your project!